brodokk/jellyfin2txt/README.md

 For still being able to see the file of your choice you will need to copy the download url and open it into your navigator before importing in Neos.
 Its better to use the Neos cloud as a storage for streame your file.
+There is an option in a context menu to copy the url.
+If you want to save the cassette you will need to remove the InventoryLink using the option on the context menu.
+Keep in mind the option to copy the link can break at any time.

 ## TODO